matsmith/jnj-code-standards/README.md

 > **Updated 20 August, 2014**
 >
 > Updated a lot of the content to be specific to the Johnson and Johnson technologies, practices and process.
-A huge thanks to Isobar for providing a great starting point of documentation under creative commons.
+A huge thanks to Roundarch Isobar for providing a great starting point of documentation under creative commons.
+>
-> I also want to give a huge thanks to the UI Engineers at Domino's for all of their great contributions.
+> I also want to give a huge thanks to the UI Engineering Team at Domino's for all of their great contributions.

-This document contains guidelines for web applications built by the Front-end development practice of Roundarch Isobar (previously Isobar & Molecular).
+This document contains guidelines for web applications built by the Front-end development practice of Johnson and Johnson.
 It is to be readily available to anyone who wishes to check or contribute to the iterative progress of our discipline's best practices.

 This document's primary motivation is two- fold: